 Due to improper drying and storage conditions, seeds suffer from major retarding effects.
 These are:

 Therefore, seed conservation through efficient processing and storage becomes factor of prime importance.
 Proper drying limits the subsequent rate of seed deterioration during long term storage.

 Three important factors determine the shelf-life of seeds:

-Seed suppliers are not always able to market all the seed they produce during the following planting season.
-In many cases, the unsold seed are ‘carried over’ in storage for marketing during the second planting season after harvest.
-Problems arise in connection with carryover storage of seed because some kinds varieties and lots of seed do not carryover very well.
+Seed suppliers are not always able to market all the seeds they produce during the following planting season.
+In many cases, the unsold seeds are ‘carried over’ in storage for marketing during the second planting season after harvest.
+Problems arise in connection with carryover storage of seeds because some varieties and lots of seeds do not carryover very well.

-Storage conditions depend on seed projected use.
+Storage conditions depend on projected use of seed.
 Seed Storage has certain requirements which include protection from water, contamination, rodents, fungi etc. Additionally, controlling relative humidity and seed storage temperature is vital.
 The two are interrelated.
 Interestingly, for short term storage, their relationship can be expressed by a simple rule of thumb.
 Storage temperature (in °F) plus relative humidity should total 100.

-For achieving the controlled air requirement, refrigeration, offer a direct, simple and economic solution to control both temperature and relative humidity to the specified level.
+For achieving the controlled air requirement, refrigeration, offers a direct, simple and economic solution to control both temperature and relative humidity to the specified level.